ibm-cloud-docs/sap/sap-terraform-automate-nw-asesyb.md

     $ cd sap-automated-deployment-scripts/sapnwase/cli
     ```
 3. Specify your VPC.
 Modify the input.auto.tfvars file to specify the information for the existing VPC, your zone, VPC and component names, profile, and image.
 You need your 40-digit SSH key ID for this file.
 The second SSH key is optional.
 For more options for profile, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).
 For more options for image, see [Images](/docs/vpc?topic=vpc-about-images).
 For descriptions of the variables, see the readme file.
-UPDATE THE RIGHT LINK

     ```
 	#Infra VPC variables